21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Chicken In Soy Sauce

 Soy sauce chicken is a classic dish that is tasty, comforting, and easy to make in many different ways.
-Soy sauce chicken, which in Cantonese is called See Yao Gai, is a classic dish that many people love.
-Although not cooked in an oven or over an open fire like Char Siu, roast goose, etc., it’s considered to be a Siu Mei dish sold at Cantonese-style BBQ shops.
+In Cantonese, it is called See Yao Gai.
+It is a classic traditional Cantonese meal that many people love.
+Although it is not cooked in an oven or over an open fire like Char Siu, roast goose, etc., it’s considered to be a Siu Mei dish sold at Cantonese-style BBQ shops.

 Traditional Cantonese Meals-Ling-White Cut Chicken

-In Chinese culture, there are many sayings and beliefs about chicken that have to do with luck, money, and being strong.
-White Cut Chicken with Ginger Scallion dipping sauce is indeed one of the most popular Cantonese traditional meals.
-This delicious dish is made of a whole chicken poached with ginger and scallions, basted in sesame oil.
-It is served with a ginger scallion dipping savory sauce.
+In Chinese culture, there are many sayings and beliefs about chicken that relate to luck, money, and strength.
+White-cut chicken with Ginger Scallion dipping sauce is indeed one of the most popular Cantonese traditional meals.
+This delicious dish is made of whole chicken poached with ginger and scallions, basted in sesame oil, and served with a ginger scallion dipping savory sauce.

 Traditional Cantonese Meals-Ling-Congee With Lean Pork And Century Egg